MooCalf/OnlinePortfolio/README.md

 - **Hero section**: A quick intro with a button that smoothly takes you to the good stuff
 - **About me**: Who I am and what I do (with some animated cards for flair)
 - **Experience**: My professional journey and community management work
-- **Skills**: What I'm good at, organized into hard skills and soft skills
 - **Featured projects**: The projects I'm most proud of
 - **Contact**: Ways to get in touch with me
 - **Full projects page**: Every project I've worked on with detailed info